 Sewing needle method

-You can do this with tweezers and toothpicks as well, as long as the object can comfortably fit between pins.
+You can do this with tweezers and toothpicks as long as the object comfortably fits between pins.

-The point is that these objects can fit underneath bent pins, such as pins that bend into awkward positions.
+The point is that these objects can fit underneath bent pins, such as ones bent into awkward positions.
 Using this advantage, you can leverage the pin into a more easily accessible position.

-- Slide your needle underneath the bent pin, being very careful not to scratch the CPU’s surface.
+- Slide your needle underneath the bent pin carefully so as not to scratch the CPU’s surface.

 - Pull only one side of the needle up, leveraging the pin into a straighter position.

-After this, you may desire to use one of the other above methods to further straighten the pin.
+After this, you may use one of the above methods to straighten the pin further.

 How to remove a broken pin from a socket

-Removing a completely broken pin is a tricky task because the pins are incredibly fine.
+Removing a completely broken pin is tricky because the pins are incredibly fine.
 Thankfully, there are a few methods of removing broken pins from sockets.